JayanthT7/JayanthTrilokShankar/new-linq-methods-in-dotnet-9.md

 **Conclusion**

 The new LINQ methods in .NET 9—CountBy, AggregateBy, and Index—make data manipulation more efficient and expressive.
 By reducing the need for intermediate steps and providing more intuitive operations, these methods help you write cleaner, more maintainable code.
-Dive into .NET 9 and experience the streamlined data manipulation capabilities for yourself!